 The dreams were a reminder that although AJ and my mom are no longer in my physical life, their energy is with me to remind me that I am safe and well.
 I can connect to their energy, or anyone’s for that matter, regardless of where I find myself in the world or what time of day it is.
 I am never alone.
 It doesn’t replace the physical presence, but it sure is comforting to tap into.

-So, if you are struggling letting go of something in your life whether it be by the death of a loved one, a relationship ending, a job ending, or anything else you feel you are losing, know that you too can connect to that sweet spot of feeling safe energetically if you aren’t quite there yet physically.
+So, if you are struggling to let go of something in your life whether it be by the death of a loved one, a relationship ending, a job ending, or anything else you feel you are losing, know that you too can connect to that sweet spot of feeling safe energetically if you aren’t quite there yet physically.

 Moving forward, I encourage you to let go by: